ibm-cloud-docs/cloud-native/topic-api-rest-create.md

 ## Creating and generating APIs
 {: #create-api}

-[OpenAPI v3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md){: external} is the official specification for RESTful services, governed by the [OpenAPI Initiative](https://www.openapis.org/){: external}, an association of companies under the Linux Foundation.
+[OpenAPI v3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md){: external} is the official specification for RESTful services and is governed by the [OpenAPI Initiative](https://www.openapis.org/){: external}, an association of companies under the Linux Foundation.

 You can use either of the following ways to create an API:

   * Start with an OpenAPI Definition (top-down): In this approach, you begin by creating an OpenAPI definition in a language independent format (usually YAML).
 You then use a code generator to create a skeleton, and build your service implementation from there.
 This pattern is usually adopted by companies that have a central API design team, and allows for development and test to progress in parallel.
   * Start with code (bottom-up): Your code is the source of your API definition.
-This approach works well for new applications with an experimental aspect to them, as your API defintion evolves as you gain a better understanding of what your service needs to do.
+This approach works well for new applications with an experimental aspect to them, as your API definition evolves as you gain a better understanding of what your service needs to do.
 This approach also works better in some languages than others, as it relies on tools that generate an OpenAPI definition from your code.
 Java, for example, has excellent support for generating OpenAPI documents from annotation-based REST frameworks.

 In either case, working with an OpenAPI definition can help identify areas where the API is inconsistent or difficult to understand from a consumer point of view.
 Published or version-controlled OpenAPI definitions can also be used by build tools to help flag breaking changes that would impact consumers.